 If any of these pending laws and regulations are enacted, they could affect Charter's operations and require significant expenditures.
-We cannot predict future developments in these areas, and we are already subject to Charter-specific conditions regarding certain Internet practices as a result of the FCC's approval of the Transactions, but any changes to the regulatory framework for Charter's Internet or VoIP services could have a negative impact on Charter's business and results of operations.
+Charter cannot predict future developments in these areas, and Charter is already subject to Charter-specific conditions regarding certain Internet practices as a result of the FCC's approval of the Transactions, but any changes to the regulatory framework for Charter's video, Internet or VoIP services could have a negative impact on its business and results of operations.